 The Maintenance Worker I position is the entry level position within the Maintenance Worker category, which contains two classifications.
-Employees in the Maintenance Worker I positions are intended to be promoted or upgraded to the journey level Maintenance Worker II position within two years based upon their performance, skills, and attainment of required certifications as described within the District-approved job description.-Based upon the successful completion of these requirements and performance an individual may be eligible for promotion to the journey level Maintenance Worker II position before the end of two years.
+Employees in the Maintenance Worker I position are intended to be promoted to the journey level Maintenance Worker II position within two years based upon their performance, skills, and attainment of required certifications described within the District-approved job description.

-Attached as Appendix F is a seven (7) step squared pay schedule pay program with a 4% spread between each step and nineteen (19) pay grades with 5% between each grade.
+Attached as Appendix F is a seven (7) step squared pay schedule pay program with a 4% spread between each step and twenty (20) pay grades with 5% between each grade.
 Once the employee reaches the top step the employee's wages are frozen at that level with only a yearly COLA being applied to the steps.